udisch/ZohoChromeExtension/README.md

 A Chrome extension intended for use in Zoho CRM.
-Clicking the icon while viewing a customer will copy a specific field to the clipboard.
+Clicking the icon while viewing an account/customer will copy a specific field to the clipboard.

 Generated using [Yeoman](https://github.com/yeoman/generator-chrome-extension)